Juwume/Coursera_ML/README.md

 # Here is my repository for homeworks from ML specialisation on Coursera

-# This repository is only created to show my portfolio
+# This repository is only created to show my portfolio and what I've studied